What is Structural Family Systems Theory & Therapy?Â

 An online structural family systems theory training course.

-An online course that goes beyond theory to share all the tools, techniques, and insights you need to run family therapy sessions with skill and confidence in your private practice.
-A practical road map for graduate level students, therapists or anyone interested in learning more about how to do structural family therapy.
+An online course that goes beyond theory to share all the tools, techniques, and insights you need to run therapy sessions with skill and confidence in your private practice.
+A practical road map for graduate level students, therapists or anyone interested in learning more about how to do structural therapy.